mishra-lab/scheduler/README.md

 > sh make_exe.sh
 ```

-This will create a `dist` folder under `scheduler` with the scheduler executable file.
+This will create a `dist` folder under the root `scheduler` folder containing the executable file.
-If you want to run the executable on a computer without PuLP installed, you must place the COIN-OR Branch-and-Cut (CBC) 32-bit executable (version 2.9.9) together with the scheduler executable.
-You can find it at https://projects.coin-or.org/Cbc.